-Notes: Event studies document the evolution of birth rates per 1,000 women surrounding the passage of abortion reforms.
-Each point estimate refers to the change in rates between treated and non-treated states, compared to their baseline differential immediately prior to the reform.
-Figure 3a presents event studies based on monthly birth rates while Figure 3b is based on trimesterly birth rates.
+Fig. 3b.
+Yearly event studies for birth rates.
+Notes: Event studies document the evolution of birth rates per 1000 women surrounding the passage of abortion reforms.
+Each point estimate refers to the change in rates between treated and untreated states, compared to their baseline differential immediately prior to the reform.
+Fig. 3a presents event studies based on monthly birth rates while Fig. 3b is based on yearly birth rates (trimesterly figures are displayed in Appendix Figure A10).
 In each case, the left-hand panel shows the difference between Mexico DF and untreated states surrounding the passage of the ILE reform.
 The right-hand panel shows the difference between regressive policy changers and non-changers around the (time-varying) date that each reform was passed.
 Regressions are weighted by the population of fertile-aged women, and the full set of time-varying controls are included.